sensu/sensu-docs/content/sensu-go/5.2/reference/assets.md

 Read the [guide to using assets][23] to get started.

 ## What is an asset?
-Assets are shareable, reusable packages that help you manage plugins in Sensu.
+Assets are shareable, reusable packages that make it easy to deploy Sensu plugins.
+You can use assets to provide the plugins, libraries, and runtimes you need to create automated monitoring workflows with Sensu.
 Sensu supports runtime assets for [checks][6], [filters][7], [mutators][8], and [handlers][9].

 ### Asset tiers